Document Tree

 Furthermore, additional parameter functions can be used to deploy the respective image in the correct environment.

-Creating an additional pipeline:
+Creating an Additional Pipeline

 If the scenario cannot be represented within a single pipeline, additional pipelines can be created in the <PROJECT_NAME>-cd repository.